 I’m not going to say too much about the body type that’s in fashion.
-We all know that it’s point to Kim K; a cinched hour glass, a sizeable chest, tiny waist, gentle abs and a large bum on rounded hips.
+We all know that it points to Kim Kardashian; a cinched hour glass, a sizeable chest, tiny waist, gentle abs and a large bum on rounded hips.
 This topic has been done, and done to death.
 We all also know that is just what’s currently in, as we’ve gone through phases of aiming for various different body shapes, and women flocking to the plastic surgeons to achieve them.

 Why are women changing their bodies to go with what’s in fashion?
 Because the media tells them to… Representation really matters!
 Subliminally, we’re being pumped with messages about how enhance certain features and diminish others.
 We live in age of an enhanced diet culture, where we are health-concern and looking for extraordinary ways to stay in shape.